 Grand Cayman is the perfect destination for a long weekend.
 While there is plenty to do the island is small so you can really see most of it in a short stay.
 Grand Cayman isn’t known for being the most inexpensive island but there are many ways to cut down on costs.
 I spent $980 on this 3 day trip.

-From Miami there are always flight deals to Grand Cayman and I found our via Skyscanner, you can download the free app here.
+From Miami there are always flight deals to Grand Cayman.
+However even if you don’t live in Miami you can find cheap flights to Grand Cayman from anywhere.
+We found our deal through Skyscanner and you just enter your home airport and the destination you want to travel to and it will find the cheapest dates to travel there.
+You can download Skyscanner’s free app here.
 It was actually cheaper to fly one airline there (American) and another back home (Cayman Airways).
 I used some of the American miles I earned from the sign up bonus of my Citi AAdvantage credit card (I personally wouldn’t recommend this credit card, I’m very disappointed with the point redemption) so our one way tickets to the Island cost me only $11.20 total.
 I paid cash for our return airfare for a grand total of $265.60RT for 2 roundtrip tickets for the weekend.

 There are no jetways at Grand Cayman Airport and you will de-board and board the plane on the tarmac by stairs so be prepared for this especially if you are traveling with small children.
 A carrier is essential in being able to carry your baby plus your carry-on luggage.

-We stayed at the newly renovated Margaritaville Beach Resort.
-It was a joint mommy/daughter trip with my girlfriend and her daughter so we saved money by splitting a double room.
+When looking for the best hotels in Grand Cayman we came across the newly renovated Margaritaville Beach Resort.
+We decided this would be the best hotel in Grand Cayman for us to stay in as it was walking distance to seven mile beach, had a kids club, and on-site dining.
 Margaritaville has special offers throughout the year for rooms as low as $150/night but be aware there is a $35/night resort fee.
 The Resort Fee includes: internet, beach towels, Nespresso Machine, two bottled waters per day, and self-parking.

 The lobby is very nice and when we pulled up I was pleased with our decision in choosing this hotel.
 However, while the inside of the rooms were newly renovated and and very nice the outside of the rooms and hallway area could still use a major facelift.
 Below is a video of our room.